|

 summaries about cancer

-treatment, supportive care, screening, prevention, genetics, and
+supportive care, screening, prevention, genetics, and

-complementary and alternative
+complementary and alternative medicine

 are available.
-Written by experts and updated regularly, these summaries are
+Written by experts and

-based on
+based on current

 standards of care and the latest research.
 Most of the